MichaelMakesGames/stellarmaps/README.md

 ## Planned

 - Time-lapses
-- Map Modes
+- More map modes
-- Map Legend
+- Fleets and more in system maps

 ## Known Issues